Things to Do in Kenya

 When to Visit

 Kenya's equatorial location provides year-round wildlife viewing, but timing affects your experience dramatically.
 The dry seasons (June-October and December-March) offer the best game viewing with temperatures of 20-28°C (68-82°F) and minimal rainfall under 50mm monthly.
-July-October is peak season coinciding with the Great Migration in Maasai Mara, when accommodation prices surge 40-60% above off-season rates.
+July-October is peak season coinciding with the Great Migration in Maasai Mara, when accommodation prices increase 40-60% above off-season rates.
 December-March provides excellent weather with fewer crowds and 20-30% lower prices.
 The long rains (April-May) bring afternoon downpours averaging 150-200mm monthly, making some roads impassable but offering lush landscapes and 50% discounts on luxury lodges.
 Short rains (November) see brief showers with temperatures around 22-26°C (72-79°F).
-Wildlife enthusiasts should visit July-September for river crossings during the wildebeest migration.
+Wildlife ensoiasts should visit July-September for river crossings during the wildebeest migration.
 Bird watchers prefer November-April when migratory species arrive.
 Beach lovers find ideal conditions December-March with calm seas and sunshine.
 Cultural festivals include Lamu Cultural Festival (November), Maasai Olympics (December), and Camel Derby (September).
 Budget travelers benefit from April-May and November when luxury experiences become surprisingly affordable, though some remote camps close during heavy rains.

 Kenya location map